How do you enjoy your life? If you’ve every wondered how to get the most out of life, try these 12 ways to enjoy life

 RELATED: 10 Benefits of a Social Media Detox

-If you look for ways to enjoy life, you’ll find them.
+If you look for ways to get more out of life, you’ll find them.

 Sometimes it’s really difficult to know exactly what steps to take to start enjoying your life more.
 Don’t forget to download the Enjoy Your Life More Journal to walk you through discovering what actions you can take today!

 P.S.
 Looking for some books on the subject of how to enjoy life again, and take control of your life?
 Here are a few good books I’ve read on the subject: